autopticio/catalog/README.md

 	- type: cloudwatchLogs
 	- vars:
 		- AwsRegion: default AWS region that the PQL program will be querying, if "Region" is not specified in 'what'
 		- window: default window size if not specified by the "window" function in a PQL program.
+If the default "window" is set to "auto", the pql program will automatically select a window based on the period selected by the "when" function.
+For example `.when(30d)` will result in a window set to 1d.
 		- The source supports both static keys and dynamically generated keys through MFA.
 			- aws_access_key_id: AWS key that you have to generate through IAM in AWS.
 			- aws_secret_access_key: The token that is paired with the key id above.